galeo/transient-showcase/README.md

 Launch the command, wave several times (note timestamp update) and then exit with (**C-g**).

-<a id="orge4b2358"></a>
+<a id="org18c1f26"></a>

 ## Macro Child Definition Style

-The `transient-define-suffix` macro can help if you need to bind a command in multiple places and only override some properties for some prefixes.
+The<code>transient-define-suffix</code>macro can help if you need to bind a command in multiple places and only override some properties for some prefixes.
 It makes the prefix definition more compact at the expense of a more verbose command.

 ```elisp